Women's Army Corps: History

+Colonel John H. Hilldring, the G-1 stated later:

+General Marshall later wrote to Congress:

+The senate approved the bill on May 14, 1942 and was enacted on May 15, 1942.

+Lieutenant Colonel Gillman C. Mudgett was assigned by the War Department to plan to create the WAAC, Colonel Mudgett, a cavalry officer was designated as the WAAC Pre-Planner.

-The WAAC was modeled after comparable British units, especially the ATS, which caught the attention of Army Chief of Staff George C. Marshall.
-In 1942, the first contingent of 800 members of the Women's Army Auxiliary Corps began basic training at Fort Des Moines Provisional Army Officer Training School, Iowa.
-The women were fitted for uniforms, interviewed, assigned to companies and barracks and inoculated against disease during the first day.
+The WAAC was modeled after comparable British units, especially the Auxiliary Territorial Service (ATS), which caught the attention of Army Chief of Staff General George C. Marshall.
+On May 16, 1942, Colonel Oveta Culp Hobby took oath as the director of WAAC.
+The training of WAAC was conducted at Fort Des Moines Provisional Army Officer Training School.
+In September to October 1942, field duties of the WAAC began.

-The WAAC were first trained in three major specialties.
+The WAAC were first trained in three major specialties based on competence.
 The brightest and nimblest were trained as switchboard operators.
-Next came the mechanics, who had to have a high degree of mechanical aptitude and problem solving ability.
+The following set of members were mechanics, who were required to have a high degree of mechanical aptitude and problem solving ability.
 The bakers were usually the lowest scoring recruits.
-This was later expanded to dozens of specialties like Postal Clerk, Driver, Stenographer, and Clerk-Typist.
-WAC armorers maintained and repaired small arms and heavy weapons that they were not allowed to use.
+The workforce was later expanded to include several other professions such as postal clerks, stenographers, and clerk-typists.
+WAC armourers maintained and repaired small arms and heavy weapons that they were not allowed to use.
+However, most of the enlisted WACs were assigned in clerical duties.